Zero Waste Program

 To that end, the Zero Waste pilot program started in January 2012 as an initiative to make employees aware of ways to "close the loop."
-Due to its enthusiastic implementation, the entire campus will participate by Fall 2014.
+Due to its enthusiastic implementation, the program was implemented campus-wide in August 2014.

 What does "Zero Waste" mean?

 Zero Waste is a new way of looking at our waste stream.
 Employees are asked to reduce daily waste by exchanging 7-gallon waste receptacles in office spaces for 7-gallon recycle bins with a 1-gallon Zero Waste bin attached.
 The purpose of the small waste container is to reduce your daily waste to less than the size of the container.

 Employees take responsibility for their own waste by servicing their own containers.
 Employees now empty their own container contents into large waste and recycle receptacles located in common areas or just outside every building entrance.

 For most office spaces, paper is the largest source of waste and all paper waste is recyclable.
 The remainder of the waste stream comes from items that employees either bring from home or purchase on campus.
 Reducing consumption of non-recyclable items is the final step to "close the loop" on the waste cycle.